varshaverse/cse111/README.md

 Healthcare Analytics System

-A web-based healthcare database application that allows doctors to manage patient records, including conditions, medications, vaccinations, and related analytics.
+A web-based healthcare database application that allows doctors to manage patient records, including conditions, medications, vaccinations, and analytics derived from patient data.

-Built as a multi-phase project for CSE 111, with the final system delivered in Phase 3.
+This project was developed as a multi-phase assignment for CSE 111, with the fully implemented system completed in Phase 3.

-Phase 3 (Final Submission)
+Phase 3 – Final Submission

-phase3-prerana/

-Contains the complete implementation and presentation materials:
+phase3-prerana/ contains the complete system implementation and presentation materials, including:

 Flask backend (app.py)